Systemic lupus erythematosus in Child

 - Drug-induced SLE

-- Dermatomyositis – Characteristic heliotrope rash (violaceous plaques surrounding eyes), photodistributed cutaneous eruption, and nailfold changes.
-Look for elevated serum CK levels and proximal symmetric extremity weakness.
+- Dermatomyositis – Characteristic heliotrope rash (violaceous plaques surrounding eyes), photodistributed cutaneous eruption, and nail fold changes.
+Look for elevated serum creatinine kinase (CK) levels and proximal symmetric extremity weakness.

-- Stevens-Johnson syndrome – Characteristic target lesions, prominent systemic symptoms, but ANA and DIF negative.
+- Stevens-Johnson syndrome – Characteristic target lesions, prominent systemic symptoms, but ANA and direct immunofluorescent test (DIF) negative.

-- Antiphospholipid antibody syndrome / lupus anticoagulant – Can overlap with SLE; associated with recurrent thromboses and spontaneous abortions, elevated PT time.
+- Antiphospholipid antibody syndrome / lupus anticoagulant – Can overlap with SLE; associated with recurrent thromboses and spontaneous abortions, elevated prothrombin time (PT).

 - Polymorphous light eruption (PMLE) – Most lesions resolve within several days; skin lesions are located primarily on sun-exposed areas (SLE can occur on sun-exposed and sun-protected areas).
 Note that previous studies have shown that up to 19% of patients with PMLE can be ANA positive.
 Hence, an ANA alone may not be sufficient in differentiating PMLE from SLE.